On Feb. 11, President Trump issued a new executive order regarding artificial intelligence (AI).

 Latest in Executive Order

 Last month, a ransomware attack—one of the most far-reaching cyberattacks in history—affected thousands of hospitals, corporations, and other institutions in more than 150 countries.
-At least some solutions can be found in the executive order signed by President Trump the day before the attack began.
+As expected, an attack of this magnitude galvanized calls for action to prevent this kind of event in the future.

 Analysis of IRAP v.
 Trump Part II: The Fourth Circuit’s Misuse of Mandel, Din, Lemon, and Town of Greece